 J. Boyd Page, the senior partner of Page Perry, a law firm specializing in representing investors, said, “The mismanagement claim is especially important for investors who purchased MAT/ASTA between 2002 through 2005, because they may mistakenly believe that they have waited too long to pursue a claim for damages against Citigroup.
 It may not be too late, but they should act promptly to protect their rights.”

 “Depending on the facts and circumstances in each case,” Mr. Page explained, “our legal team will have the opportunity to establish three separate bases for recovering damages, which increases the likelihood of an award.
 Those three bases are that MAT/ASTA was a flawed investment product; that Citigroup and its affiliates misrepresented and failed to disclose material facts about the funds; and that Citigroup and its affiliates were guilty of negligent mismanagement of MAT/ASTA and negligent supervision of their employees. ”

-Page Perry, LLC is an Atlanta-based law firm with over 125 years collective experience representing investors in securities-related litigation and arbitration.
-Page Perry, LLC is counsel in dozens MAT/ASTA cases involving tens of millions of dollars in losses, and continues to investigate and pursue FINRA arbitrations on behalf of Citigroup/Smith Barney customers who suffered losses in fixed income alternative investments, including MAT, ASTA and Falcon.
+Page Perry is an Atlanta-based law firm with over 125 years collective experience representing investors in securities-related litigation and arbitration.
+Page Perry is counsel in dozens MAT/ASTA cases involving tens of millions of dollars in losses, and continues to investigate and pursue FINRA arbitrations on behalf of Citigroup/Smith Barney customers who suffered losses in fixed income alternative investments, including MAT, ASTA and Falcon.
 For further information, please contact us.